90-year-old Texas woman earns master’s degree

 She earned her undergraduate at 73 years old and worked for about 16 years as a writer and copy editor.

 Payne didn’t stop there.
-She entered a master’s program and graduated from it on Sunday.
+She entered a master’s program and graduated Sunday.

 “I’m a little overwhelmed,” Payne said.
 “My family has been very supportive and that means a lot.”